-- Rights are granted each year and the number of rights granted will be determined by the employee's level in the Company, fixed remuneration at the time of grant and both the Company and employee's performance in the previous financial year; - There are three tranches of rights with separate vesting criteria: - Retention; - o Absolute TSR2; and - Relative TSR. - The vesting period is for three years, the rights will lapse after three years and there will be no retesting.

-&lt;sup>1Retention rights are not granted to the Managing Director and with effect from 1 July 2016, Retention rights are no longer granted to any employee.

-&lt;sup>2 TSR refers to 'Total Shareholder Return' and is defined as the percentage change over a period in shareholder value due to share price movement and dividends paid assuming dividends are reinvested into AWE shares.
+- + Rights are granted each year and the number of rights granted will be determined by the employee's level in the Company, fixed remuneration at the time of grant and both the Company and employee's performance in the previous financial year; - + There are three tranches of rights with separate vesting criteria: - Retention1; - Absolute TSR2; and - Relative TSR. - + The vesting period is for three years, the rights will lapse after three years and there will be no retesting. - + Rights granted in any particular financial year are tested for vesting over the three year period commencing 1 July of grant year. - 1.
+Retention rights are not granted to the Managing Director and with effect from 1 July 2016, Retention rights are no longer granted to any employee. - 2.
+TSR refers to 'Total Shareholder Return' and is defined as the percentage change over a period in shareholder value due to share price movement and dividends paid assuming dividends are reinvested into AWE shares.